lesreddy/ecommerce-goodbean/README.md

 ## Introduction

-[Goodbean](https://les-goodbean.herokuapp.com/) is a student Website utilising many recently learnt skills encompassing HTML, CSS, BOOTSTRAP4, JAVASCRIPT(& JQUERY), and PYTHON.
-It is builty using the DJANGO Framework and it showcases a mock ecommerce website selling premium coffee beans.
-It is the final of 4 projects in for the Diploma in full stack development trough the coveted Code Institute.
+[Goodbean](https://les-goodbean.herokuapp.com/) Goodbean is essentially a sales site so its main function and purpose is to sell as much premium coffee as possible on a safe and secure platform.
+It is also the final milestone project as part of my full stack development diploma through the coveted Code Institute

 Click [here](https://les-goodbean.herokuapp.com/) to see the deployed app in Heroku.